Ball State beats No. 19 San Jose State 34-13 in Arizona Bowl

 TUCSON, Ariz.
+(AP) — Tears were shed when Ball State coach Mike Neu told his players this summer that the season had been canceled due to the coronavirus pandemic.

+When the Mid-American Conference changed course and decided to start a truncated season in November, the Cardinals were given a second chance.
+They turned it into the program’s first bowl win in 10 tries.

-(AP) — Antonio Phillips returned an early interception 53 yards for a touchdown, Drew Plitt accounted for two scores and Ball State beat short-handed No. 19 San Jose State 34-13 in the Arizona Bowl on Thursday.
+Antonio Phillips returned an early interception 53 yards for a touchdown, Drew Plitt accounted for two scores and Ball State beat short-handed No. 19 San Jose State 34-13 in the Arizona Bowl on Thursday.

+“We knew were granted an opportunity to do something special here,” Ball State safety Bryce Cosby said.
+“That says a lot about these guys.
+I can’t even fathom the amount of sacrifice with COVID and everything.
+We had to do everything a little different and I’m just proud of these guys.”

 San Jose State (7-1, No. 22 CFP) had to play without its two coordinators and Mountain West Conference player of the year Cade Hall due to COVID-19 and other issues.

 The Cardinals (7-1) took advantage, quick-hitting their way down the field on offense after Phillips’ interception for a 27-0 lead in the first quarter.

-The Mid-American champions bogged down in the second half but had four interceptions to win their first bowl game in 10 tries.
+The Mid-American champions bogged down in the second half but had four interceptions to beat consecutive ranked opponents for the first time; they defeated then-No. 23 Boise State in the MAC title game.

+“People ask if this is a Super Bowl-type game or a Pro Bowl-type game,” Neu said.
+“This is a Super Bowl-type game for us.
+I’m proud of these guys for playing Cardinals football.”

-Already short-handed, the Spartans lost tight end Derrick Deese, Jr., the team leader with five touchdown receptions, to a neck injury on the first play from scrimmage.
+Already short-handed, the Spartans lost tight end Derrick Deese Jr., the team leader with five touchdown receptions, to a neck injury on the first play from scrimmage.

 Quarterback Nick Starkel injured his left knee in the second quarter but later returned wearing a brace.
-He threw for 268 yards and a touchdown with three interceptions for the Mountain West Conference champions.
+He threw for 268 yards and a touchdown with three interceptions.

 Both teams arrived in the desert on a roll.